Joseph McMoneagle: Views and assertions

-According to McMoneagle, remote viewing is possible and accurate outside the boundaries of time.
+According to McMoneagle remote viewing is possible and accurate outside the boundaries of time.
 He believes he has remote-viewed into the past, present, and future and has predicted events.
-Among the subjects he claims to have remote-viewed are a Chinese nuclear facility, the Iranian hostage crisis, the Red Brigades, and Muammar Qadhafi.
-He writes that he predicted the location and existence of the Soviet "Typhoon"-class submarine in 1979, and that in mid-January 1980, satellite photos confirmed those predictions.
+According to Paul H. Smith, who was himself involved in the Star Gate Program, McMoneagle predicted "several months" into the future, and McMoneagle's own accounts provide differing claims of the accuracy of his remote viewing, varying from 5 to 95 percent to between 65 and 75 percent.
+McMoneagle claims that remote viewing is not always accurate but that it was able to locate hostages and downed airplanes.
+Of other psychics, he says that "Ninety-eight percent of the people are kooks."
+McMoneagle's claims to have predicted the passing of a teenager's "Right to Work" Bill, a new religion without the emphasis of Christianity, a science of the soul, a vaccine for AIDS, a movement to eliminate television, and a 'temporary tattoo' craze that would replace the wearing of clothing, all of which were supposed to take place between 2002 and 2006.

 McMoneagle says the military remote viewing program was ended partly due to stigma: "Everybody wanted to use it, but nobody wanted to be caught dead standing next to it.
 There's an automatic ridicule factor.
 'Oh, yeah, psychics.'
 Anybody associated with it could kiss their career goodbye."
-Supporters of his claims include Charles Tart.
+Supporters of his claims include parapsychologists such as Charles Tart.

-According to author Paul H. Smith, McMoneagle predicted "several months" into the future, and McMoneagle's own accounts provide differing claims of the accuracy of his remote viewing, varying from 5 to 95 percent to between 65 and 75 percent.
-McMoneagle claims that remote viewing is not always accurate but that it was able to locate hostages and downed airplanes.
-Of other psychics, he says that "Ninety-eight percent of the people are kooks."

-McMoneagle's predictions included the passing of a teenager's "Right to Work" Bill, a new religion without the emphasis of Christianity, a science of the soul, a vaccine for AIDS, a movement to eliminate television, and a 'temporary tattoo' craze that would replace the wearing of clothing, all of which were supposed to take place between 2002 and 2006.

-He reports that he worked with Dean Radin at the Consciousness Research Laboratory, University of Nevada, Las Vegas to seek patentable ideas via remote viewing for a "future machine" Radin conceived.
+McMoneagle worked with Dean Radin at the Consciousness Research Laboratory, University of Nevada, Las Vegas to seek patentable ideas via remote viewing for a "future machine" Radin conceived.
 McMoneagle also says he has worked on missing person cases in Washington, San Francisco, New York and Chicago, as well as employing remote viewing as a time machine to make various observations such as the origin of the human species.
 According to McMoneagle, humans came from creatures somewhat like sea otters rather than primates and were created in a laboratory by creators who "seeded" the earth and then departed.